NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 3. Filter by **HTTP Response Header(s)**.
 Select **Add header response field** to include headers returned by your origin web server.

-    The `CF-Cache-Status` header appears by default so that Cloudflare serves cached resources rather than rate limit those resources.
+    The `CF-Cache-Status` header appears by default so that Khulnasoft serves cached resources rather than rate limit those resources.
 To also rate limit cached resources, remove this header by selecting **X** or enable **Also apply rate limit to cached assets**.

     If you have more than one header under **HTTP Response Header(s)**, an _AND_ boolean logic applies.
 To exclude a header, use the _Not Equals_ option.
 Each header is case insensitive.